leonardotoffalini-elte/mosaic-solver/README.md

 ## Mosaic to AMPL

-This script generates a file for a given mosaic board state that contains the constrains modelled in an LP solver language like AMPL.
+This script generates a file for a given mosaic board state that contains the constraints modelled in an LP solver language like AMPL.

 ### Game rules